Turkish mafia: Ties to deep state

-Some members of the Turkish mafia have ties to the deep state in Turkey, including the National Intelligence Organization (MIT), as well as the Grey Wolves.
+Some members of the Turkish mafia have ties to the deep state in Turkey, including the National Intelligence Organization (MIT), as well as the far-right movement Grey Wolves.
 These ties became public during the Susurluk scandal.

 The Grey Wolves represent an ideological organization close to certain mafia groups.
 This organization was an instrument to fight the Kurds of PKK.
-The ideology of the Gray Wolves unites many far-right radical nationalists close to the MHP and the AK Party.
+The ideology of the Grey Wolves unites many far-right radical nationalists close to the MHP and the AK Party.

 Crime groups

 Criminal groups composed of Turks are active throughout the country and in communities with a large ethnically Turkish population.
 Certain Turkish criminal groups have strong links with corrupt politicians and corrupt members of the local law enforcement.
 They are active in different sections of organized crime and can often be linked to politically motivated groups, such as the Grey Wolves.
 This can especially be the case with criminals in immigrant Turkish communities.
-Powerful and important Turkish criminal organizations mostly have their origin in the Trabzon Province and incorporate members of both the Turkish and the Laz populations.
+Powerful and important Turkish criminal organizations mostly have their origin in the Trabzon Province and incorporate members of the Turkish populations.

 Eastern Black Sea crime groups

 Even though crime groups composed of Turks come from all over the country, a relatively high amount of them have origins in the Black Sea region of Turkey, especially in Trabzon.
-These groups consisting of Turks and Laz people are especially strong in the country itself.
+These groups consisting of Turks are especially strong in the country itself.
 Eastern Black Sea crime bosses such as Alaattin Çakıcı are known from having links to or being members of the politically motivated group Grey Wolves.